Skip to content

 Is Microsoft phasing out local accounts?

-Microsoft has not officially phased out local accounts, but they strongly encourage using a Microsoft account for Windows 11.
-While the option to create or switch to a local account remains available, Microsoft often hides this choice during the initial setup process to promote cloud-based features and cross-device synchronization.
+Microsoft hasn’t officially removed local accounts, but they do encourage using a Microsoft account for Windows 11.
+The option to create or switch to a local account is still available.
+Microsoft often hides this choice during initial setup to promote cloud-based features and cross-device synchronization.

 How do I login locally instead of domain?